• Home

 • Tanya is able to screen for ADHD but recommends referral to a psychiatrist through your GP for follow up - if you would like to explore medication for ADHD.
 If you will not be pursuing medication or would like a full assessment for ADHD, Tanya is happy to do this as well.
 The ADHD screening or assessment can be an add on or separate to an Autism assessment.
 Contact Tanya for details about what might be best for your situation.

-Support For Autistic Adults
+Support for Autistic and ADHD Adults

 Fees